kfwong/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Renaming of an exiting tag

+**Precondition**

+The tag must exists in the AddressBook.

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User requests to rename a specific tag in the list
+4. AddressBook prompts the user to input a new name for the tag
+5. User input the new name for the tag.
+6. AddressBook replaces all occurences of the old tag of persons in the AddressBook with the new tag<br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+Use case resumes at step 2

+5a.
+The user did not enter anything

+> 5a1.
+AddressBook does not change the tag name<br/>
+AddressBook shows a notice message <br>
+Use case resumes at step2

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.